IBM/event-automation/_es_11.2/05-replication/02-planning-replication.md

 ## Preparing a destination cluster

 Before you can set up geo-replication and start replicating topics, you must create an EventStreamsGeoReplicator custom resource at the destination.
-The {{site.data.reuse.es_name}} Operator uses the EventStreamsGeoReplicator custom resource to create a configured KafkaMirrorMaker2 custom resource.
-The KafkaMirrorMaker2 custom resource is used by the {{site.data.reuse.es_name}} Operator to create geo-replication workers, which are instances of Kafka Connect running Kafka MirrorMaker 2.0 connectors.
+The {{site.data.reuse.es_name}} operator uses the EventStreamsGeoReplicator custom resource to create a configured KafkaMirrorMaker2 custom resource.
+The KafkaMirrorMaker2 custom resource is used by the {{site.data.reuse.es_name}} operator to create geo-replication workers, which are instances of Kafka Connect running Kafka MirrorMaker 2.0 connectors.
 The number of geo-replication workers running at the destination cluster is configured in the EventStreamsGeoReplicator custom resource.

 The number of workers depend on the number of topics you want to replicate, and the throughput of the produced messages.